aibenStunner/Number-to-Text-Converter/README.md

 ## Demo :video_camera:

-This is preview of the application.
+This is a preview of the application.

 ![](images/img.png)